Osolat/thesis_code/README.md

   * Install gmp dev lib for some gmpxx.h header file needed in relic
     * ``sudo apt-get install libgmp-dev``

+## Running
+For large number of attributes the policy tree will need a lot of stack space

+``ulimit -s unlimited && objects/main 10000``

 ## Authors
  * Benjamin B. Hansen